KyrraRose/Hush/README.md

 - Phase 3: Shopping cart functionality
 - Phase 4: Profile functionality

+### Insomnia Testing
+For this project, we needed to test our changes along the way with insomnia.
+Looking at the structure of the insomnia tests was hugely helpful!
+All of the tests should work, except the checkout functionality tests.

 ### Challenges & Learning Takeaways
 One of the main challenges I faced was navigating a RESTful API.
 I learned more about mapping.
 I also learned to keep security in mind when using springboot and Cross-Origin Resource Sharing.
-The most important thing, I think, is to make sure my pathing between files makes sense and is correct.
+The most important thing I have found is to make sure my pathing between files makes sense and is correct.